 As opposed to other Android banking malware, Marcher doesn’t only focus on apps.
 The phishing screens are visible both on top of financial apps and the bank’s website when individuals access it in an internet browser.
 Analysts found overlay displays being shown over Austrian and Australian financial websites.

 Marcher also has the ability to intercept SMS messages and phone calls, which can be ideal for a few things.
-First, it permits attackers to forward messages and phone calls which contain info sent to the user by the bank’s two-factor verification system.
-Additionally, by getting control of SMS and mobile call applications, criminals could make calls and send messages to premium rate numbers to create an extra money source.
+First, it permits attackers to forward messages and phone calls that contain info sent to the user by the bank’s two-factor verification system.
+Additionally, by getting control of SMS and mobile call applications, criminals could make calls and send messages to premium-rate numbers to create an extra money source.